AdityaKapal362/Sketchware2DGameEngine/README.md

   <img src="./screenshots/3257632.jpg" alt="First Image" height="140"/>
 </p>

+## How it started
+In the middle of january 2020, i was looking for new idea that i can implement in Sketchware.
+I made too many tools in that day & figured that maybe if make a game it will be great and something new to learn for me.
+I was looking for an example projects on Sketchware Community page and found nothing i can learn.

+Then im explored github just to find a simple game that based on Java, not a single project caught my attention.
+And it took me a month just to find what i will be making about.
+Then on 10-ish february 2020, i found a simple RPG game on github, its like a bomberman game.

 ## How It Works
 The engine integrates seamlessly into Sketchware by providing pre-configured blocks and templates that allow developers to: